CCurl/c3/README.md

 Notes:
 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
-- Only a few words are built into the base executable.
+- Not many primitives are built into the base executable.
 - The rest is built using those words (see core.f).
 - The VARIABLE space is separated from the CODE space.
 - VHERE ("(vhere) @") is the address of the first available byte in the VARIABLE space.